 In Figure \ref{fig:best-case}, we consider samples from system 44.
-This system is the third best of our ranking, and has been identified as problematic for the physical model because of a double-pitched roof, not reflected by the system description features \cite{koster_single-site_nodate}.
+This system is the third best in our ranking, and has been identified as problematic for the physical model because of a double-pitched roof, which is not reflected in the system description features \cite{koster_single-site_nodate}.
 On both sides of Figure \ref{fig:best-case}, the systematic shift of the PV performance model is clearly visible.
-We also see that model 1 is able to completely ignore this shift, and come up with sensible forecasts.
-The figure also shows how the prediction intervals are tighter when the PV production is stable through days (l.h.s.), and broader when the weather seems more unstable (r.h.s.).
+We also see that model 1 is able to completely ignore this shift, and still come up with sensible forecasts.
+The figure also shows how the prediction intervals are narrower when the PV production is stable over several days (l.h.s.), and wider when the weather seems more unstable (r.h.s.).